-“This is not the end, it is not even the beginning of the end, but it is perhaps the end of the beginning” (Winston Churchill).
+*“This is not the end, it is not even the beginning of the end, maybe it is the end of the beginning” (Winston Churchill). *

 We are more than 20 million software developers on the planet, with a large number of methods to develop software.
 However, the most successful recipe for success is a method that focuses on hiring the most brilliant people in the world and empowering them to create wonders.
 50 years ago, Ericsson in Sweden did that.
 Now Apple, Google, Amazon, etc. do that.